 SYHA has a variety of projects which volunteers can undertake, such as basic gardening (e.g. weeding, creating flower beds or planting flowers), ground maintenance (e.g. hedge/shrub cutting, removal of grass overgrowth, raking leaves) or creating a bird feeding sanctuary.
 Individual projects are dependent on season and location.

 SYHA offers volunteer youth hostel assistant placements of four weeks up to a maximum of two months.
-Volunteers will normally work 30 hours per week and will receive two consecutive days off so that they are able to explore local interests and pursue hobbies including cycling and mountain biking, hill walking, bird watching or simply enjoy the beautiful surroundings.
-For those volunteering at one of our city hostels, there are many museums, art galleries, theatres and places to do some shopping on days off.
+We hope volunteers can give approximately 30 hours a week of their time and will receive two consecutive days off so that they are able to explore local interests and pursue hobbies including cycling and mountain biking, hill walking, bird watching or simply enjoy the beautiful surroundings.
+For those volunteering at one of our city youth hostels, there are many museums, art galleries, theatres and places to do some shopping on days off.

 We also provide university students the chance to work within youth hostels during the summer months as volunteer youth hostel assistant through our student volunteer programme.
 The duration of these placements is normally two months.

 The aim of the student programme is to provide a non-formal learning and intercultural dimension to SYHA‘s volunteer programme, in particular, helping young people to develop skills and competencies for future employment and education.
 These goals are achieved through working with others, residing at SYHA Youth Hostels and exploring Scottish nature, heritage and culture.

 If you are interested in becoming a student volunteer, please email a completed application form to email@example.com

 Volunteer projects are available for a shorter period of time than placements, with most projects lasting between a few days and two weeks.
 Time scales are unique to each project.
 SYHA can provide free live-in accommodation for most volunteer programmes and on occasion basic meals where available (subject to locations).